rayference/joseki/README.md

 [![Coverage](https://codecov.io/gh/nollety/joseki/branch/main/graph/badge.svg)](https://codecov.io/gh/nollety/joseki)

-This package gathers together data sets of thermophysical properties of the Earth's atmosphere relevant for radiative transfer applications, and provides utilities to compute common caracteristic quantities as well as to perform different operations, such as interpolation and rescaling, on a data set.
+This package gathers together datasets of thermophysical properties of the Earth's atmosphere relevant for radiative transfer applications, and provides utilities to compute common caracteristic quantities as well as to perform different operations, such as interpolation and rescaling, on a dataset.

 ## Features